LaserFR/LaserFR/README.md

 2. prepare the attacker dataset

    We need to take the attackers' original photo wearing the customized glasses, the laser is turned off.
 And then put the images in the `data/attackers`.
+The attackers' images should be placed under the folder named after the attacker.

 ### 3.2 Genenerate laser images